pablodecm/paper-inferno/paper/paper.md

 the true model likelihood for inference.
-The results for Benchmark 0, when no nuisance parameters are considered and thus the mixture components are perfectly known, show that classification-based summaries in this simplified setting can outperform the INFERNO technique, which was anticipated based on the fact that classification will be very efficiently approximating a sufficient summary statistic (the optimal classifier $t_B$) as discussed in [appendix @sec:sufficiency].
+The results for Benchmark 0, when no nuisance parameters are considered and thus the mixture components are perfectly known, show that classification-based summaries in this simplified setting can outperform the INFERNO technique.
+This result could be anticipated based on the fact that probabilistic classification is very efficiently approximating a sufficient summary statistic (the optimal classifier $t_B$) as discussed in [appendix @sec:sufficiency].
 This factor also explains why for Benchmark 0 the optimal classifier $t_B$ outperforms the